 Where can I find the best shave ice?

 Shave ice is widely available throughout Hawaii.
-It's sold from dedicated shave ice shops and food trucks, and some retails shops and candy stores have a shave ice counter.
-I prefer places that make their own syrups from fresh fruit or fruit juices rather than using artificial flavors.
-Another thing to look for is whether the shave ice is poked all over with a chopstick before the syrup is drizzled on—that ensures that the syrup will penetrate all the way to the center.
-There's nothing sadder than shave ice with a white, unflavored gob of frozen water in the middle.
+It's sold from dedicated shave ice shops and food trucks, and some retail shops and candy stores have a shave ice counter.
+I prefer places that make their own syrups from fresh fruit or fruit juices rather than using mass-produced, artificially flavored syrups.
+Another thing to look for is whether the shave ice is poked all over with a chopstick before the syrup is drizzled on—that ensures that the syrup will penetrate all the way to the middle.
+There's nothing sadder than shave ice with a white, unflavored center.

-One of my favorite shave ice spots is Ululani's Hawaiian Shave Ice, which has several locations on Maui plus an outpost on the Big Island in Kailua-Kona.
-They have about 50 different syrup flavors, including several sugar-free options, made with fruit purees and juices (if you can't decide, there's a long list of recommended combinations).
+My all-time favorite shave ice spot is Ululani's Hawaiian Shave Ice, which has several locations on Maui as well as franchisee locations in Honolulu on Oahu and Kailua Kona on the Big Island.
+They have about 50 different syrup flavors made with fruit purees and juices—if you can't decide, there's a long list of recommended combinations.
 Best of all, they'll add more syrup if you come across any white spots.

-On the Big Island, Kula Shave Ice in Hilo is a must.
-Their syrups are made with organic fruit, and you can add a scoop of housemade macadamia ice cream to your shave ice.
-They also offer vegan substitutions for all of the popular shave ice add-ins (more on that below), and they have some unique add-ins like poi (a local specialty made from taro).
+On the Big Island, Hilo's Kula Shave Ice is a must.
+Their syrups are made with organic fruit, and they offer vegan substitutions for popular dairy-based shave ice add-ins, like condensed coconut milk and vegan ice cream.
+They also have some unique add-ins like poi (a local specialty made from taro) and lilikoi butter.

 How do I order shave ice?

 Personally, I prefer natural, tropical fruit flavors (after all, you're in Hawaii!)
-But it's totally up to you—in addition to fruit flavors, Ululani's offers options like almond, bubble gum, chocolate, and wedding cake.
-Mike enjoyed their Hawaiian Root Beer Float combo, which included coconut, root beer, and vanilla syrup with a free snow cap.
+But it's totally up to you—in addition to fruit flavors, you'll often spot flavors like root beer, bubble gum, cotton candy, and vanilla.

-What's a snow cap?
-While shave ice is delicious on its own, you can also add a variety of toppings.
-A snow cap is a drizzle of condensed milk that makes the outer portion of your shave ice slightly creamy.
-Other common toppings include toasted coconut and mochi (cubes of sweetened, chewy rice cake).
+While shave ice is delicious on its own, it's even better with toppings.
+My go-to is a snow cap, or a drizzle of condensed milk that makes the outer portion of your shave ice slightly creamy.
+Other common toppings include toasted coconut, mochi (cubes of sweetened, chewy rice cake), coconut cream, and li hing mui powder (a sweet, salty, and sour red powder made from dried plums, sugar, and licorice).

 More posts about Hawaii